atomgalaxy/libciabatta/README.md

 libciabatta
 ===========

 libciabatta is the sandwich mixin support library.
-It's really small (51 lines of code!) and it's the most composable.
+It's really small and most composable.

 Header-only.